Our Team

 Yahaira joined WAISN in 2020 part-time while working full-time in the medical field as a medical assistant.
 She worked on the frontlines in the medical field during the rise of the COVID-19 global pandemic as well as on the frontlines in the immigrant community through her role as a hotline shift lead, ensuring that undocumented communities had a trusted community navigator of resources while facing this unprecedented pandemic.

-Yahaira, as the Immigration Specialist coordinator at WAISN, comes to share her story and help the community understand the broader institutions and systems that have targeted them historically so they reclaim their story.
+As the deportation defense organizer at WAISN, Yahaira comes to share her story and help immigrant communities understand the broader institutions and systems that have targeted them historically so they reclaim their story.
 Yahaira understands the power of community organizing and knows that united they can fight back against the deportation machine.

 Mediha Sorma